The Best Banana Pudding (+Video)

 - 2 teaspoon vanilla extract

-- In a large bowl, beat the cream cheese with an electric mixer on medium speed until smooth and fluffy.
+- In a large bowl, beat 8 ounce block cream cheese, softened to room temperature with an electric mixer on medium speed until smooth and fluffy.

-- Add in sweetened condensed milk, pudding mix, milk and vanilla extract.
+- Add in 14 ounce can sweetened condensed milk, 5 ounce package Instant vanilla pudding mix, 3 cups milk and 2 teaspoon vanilla extract.

 - Mix until combined well.

-- Finally, stir in half of the whipped topping.
+- Finally, stir in half of the 8 ounce tub whipped topping (COOL WHIP), thawed.

-- To layer: place one-third of the vanilla wafers in a layer on the bottom of a trifle dish, large bowl or a 9x13 baking dish.
+- To layer: place one-third of the 11 ounce box Nilla wafers in a layer on the bottom of a trifle dish, large bowl or a 9×13-inch baking dish.

 - Then pour one-third of the pudding mixture on top (enough to cover all the bananas).